IRONMAN 70.3 Dubai | 2017

 TRAINING FOR A 70.3 IRONMAN

-I was very motivated and focused on doing my best during a hard winter in Michigan.
+I was motivated and focused on doing my best during a hard winter in Michigan.
 I spent days like Christmas and New Year’s Day training like any other day…

-NUTRITION & TRAINING A WEEK BEFORE RACE DAY
+A WEEK BEFORE RACE DAY | Nutrition & training

 RACE-DAY | The alarm went off at 4:40 AM